pop-os/python-apt/doc/source/c++/embedding.rst

     #include <python-apt/python-apt.h>

 Now, the module needs to be initialized.
-This is done by calling the function :cfunc:`import_apt_pkg`.
+This is done by calling the function :c:func:`import_apt_pkg`.
 This function returns 0 on success and a negative value in case of failure::

     if (import_apt_pkg() < 0)